pandeysoni/pandeysoni.github.io/content/posts/2019-09-11-how-can-we-use-redis-connect-and-redis-queue-process-in-node-js.md

 });
 ```

-This will give 2 left values -
+This will give 2 left values, since we have passed end value as 1 -

 ```
 redisClient.lrange('test-key', 0, 1, function (err, reply) {